Asymptotic lifting for completely positive maps: Introduction

 commutes.
 The most important case is when $\psi$ is linear and completely positive, and this is also the case we shall consider.
 In a setting where the group actions are absent (or trivial), the question about existence of a lift which is also linear and completely positive was considered by Choi and Effros in \cite{CE}.
 They showed that a completely positive linear lift exists when the map $\psi$ is nuclear, which is in particular the case if either of $A$, $B$ or $S$ is nuclear.
-The main impetus for their work was the theory of extensions of $C^*$-algebra, which was also the main motivation for many subsequent examples, beginning with the example of J. Anderson, \cite{A}, showing that linear completely positive lifts do not always exist.
+The main impetus for their work was the theory of extensions of $C^*$-algebras, which was also the main motivation for many subsequent examples, beginning with that of J. Anderson \cite{A}, showing that linear completely positive lifts do not always exist outside of the nuclear case.

 The present work was motivated by a study of $G$-algebras which made two of the authors suspect that if $\psi$ is $G$-equivariant and if a completely positive linear lift exists, then there also exists an \emph{almost equivariant}, completely positive linear lift $\psi'$, in the sense that given $\varepsilon >0$ and compact subsets $K\subseteq G$ and $F\subseteq S$, we have